Kaholo/kaholo-plugin-git/README.md

 This method calls clone a git repository using a SSH key if provided.
 The key can either be supplied in the plugin settings or in the action parameter, while action parameter key will have precedence over the settings key.
-If clone path specified alrady contains the repository, it will be deleted then cloned again.
+You can use this method like "git pull" in case you already cloned the repo, if specifying overwrite=true.
+If the clone path is already in use, and overwrite is false, this command will fail.

 **Parameters**
 1. SSH key (Vault) **Optional** - The SSH private key to use for the clone.